G. B. Hodge Center

 G. B. Hodge Center is an 878-seat multi-purpose arena in Spartanburg, South Carolina.
 It is home to the USC Upstate Spartans' basketball and volleyball teams.
 It was opened in 1973 and is named for one of the university's founders.

 In terms of seating capacity, the G. B. Hodge Center is the smallest arena in Division I men's basketball.

 History

 The G. B. Hodge Center hosted its first-ever top-25 ranked opponent when it welcomed the No. 25-ranked Furman Paladins on December 8, 2018.
 The matchup between the Spartans and the Paladins was also the first time that USC Upstate had hosted a top-25 opponent since becoming an NCAA Division I program during the 2007–08 season.
 With 353 teams currently competing in NCAA Division I men's basketball, it also marked the first time that the division's smallest arena had hosted a ranked opponent.
 Although leading 34–30 at halftime, the Spartans ultimately fell to the Paladins, 74–60.

+The Hodge Center served as a temporary home for UNC Asheville's volleyball team after their campus sustained damage from Hurricane Helene.